What You Need to Know About Panic Attacks and Anxiety

 The highest level of anxiety, often called a panic attack, is really a manifestation of the 'fight-or-flight response' - a powerful emergency mechanism that puts your body in the perfect state for tackling an aggressor or getting out of there fast.

-So we don't cure anxiety - we align it, and ensure it becomes not just manageable but controllable.
+So we don't cure anxiety - we align it, and treat it to ensure it becomes not just manageable but controllable.
 After all, security shouldn't assume it's the manager.

 But Rachel told me something else, which might sound familiar: "Sometimes I feel like it's not fight or flight, but like I'm sort of stuck or frozen to the spot!"